 3. Use recipes as your guide

 When you’re new to cooking, it’s understandable to feel like you need to follow everything listed on a recipe.
 That’s not true!
 I recommend reading through any key tips and getting a quick understanding of the dish.
 If you really wish to cook it but don’t have everything on hand, it’s ok.
 Once you learn how to use the recipes as a guide instead of strict instructions, you would discover more freedom, knowledge, and creativity as a cook.

 4. Cook in a big batch and freeze

 Over the years, I’ve learned a lot about time management and efficiency.
 When I prepare a meal that is suitable for freezing, I’d make a bigger batch so there’s something to eat when my kids are hungry at odd hours.
 I’d make pickles with leftover vegetables so we can always enjoy them on the side.

-26 Stay-At-Home Japanese Recipes Everyone Can Make
+38 Easy Japanese Recipes Everyone Can Make at Home

 Substitutions: I used ham, egg and green onion in the recipe, but you can easily use bacon, frozen edamame, crab sticks, green peas or whatever you have in the fridge.

 - Omurice – Sweet and savory tomato-based fried rice wrapped in a soft thin omelette.